conceptdev/xamarin-forms-samples/BluetoothTISensor/README.md

 # Bluetooth TI Sensor Browser (Xamarin.Forms)

-This sample uses the [Monkey.Robotics component](https://components.xamarin.com/view/Monkey.Robotics) to connect using Bluetooth LE to the [TI SensorTag](http://www.ti.com/ww/en/wireless_connectivity/sensortag/index.shtml) and access data from various sensors including temperature, accelerometer, pressure, humidity, and gyroscope (NOTE: code for parsing the barometer data is currently incomplete).
+This sample uses the [Monkey.Robotics component](https://components.xamarin.com/view/Monkey.Robotics) in a [Xamarin.Forms](http://xamarin.com/forms) app to connect using Bluetooth LE to the [TI SensorTag](http://www.ti.com/ww/en/wireless_connectivity/sensortag/index.shtml) and access data from various sensors including temperature, accelerometer, pressure, humidity, and gyroscope (NOTE: code for parsing the barometer data is currently incomplete).

-Here's a device shown next to the app running on an iPhone:
+Here's a device shown next to the app running on an iPhone 6:

 ![screenshot](https://github.com/conceptdev/xamarin-forms-samples/raw/master/BluetoothTISensor/Screenshots/phone_plus_tag-sml.jpg "device and phone")

-Here is the complete screenflow for the iOS app (showing the Magnometer sensor):
+The complete screenflow for the iOS app (showing the Magnometer sensor) is below.
+The app works like a 'browser', first locating Bluetooth LE devices to connect to, then connecting and discovering services and their characteristics, finally allowing you to set and query specific characteristics.
+This app example has hardcoded references to the characteristics exposed by the [TI SensorTag](http://www.ti.com/ww/en/wireless_connectivity/sensortag/index.shtml).

 ![screenshot](https://github.com/conceptdev/xamarin-forms-samples/raw/master/BluetoothTISensor/Screenshots/ios-all-sml.png "iOS screen flow")